This easy pumpkin crisp has a creamy, pumpkin-pie–style filling topped with a crunchy, buttery streusel. A cozy fall dessert that everyone loves!

-- I use salted butter in this recipe because the salt brings out the other ingredients in the streusel.
-If you are using unsalted butter, remember to add 1/4 teaspoon of salt with the cinnamon.
+- I use salted butter in this pumpkin crisp recipe because the salt brings out the flavor in the streusel.
+If using unsalted butter, add 1/4 teaspoon of salt with the cinnamon.

 - Double this recipe and use a 9 x 13″ pan.
 The entire dish will be thicker so you’ll need to bake it for about 3-5 minutes longer.